| This page is a stub or is incomplete.|

 Note: Due to a bug, the Barrel method of keeping them alive only works if they are placed into the barrel while the player is standing in salt water.

 Scallops naturally multiply over time.
 A high Scallop population will cause Seastars to begin spawning in higher numbers.
 Seastars eat Scallops and will reduce their numbers.
 If there are too few Scallops, Seastars will begin to die off.
 This means that the populations of predator (Seastars) and prey (Scallops) will naturally find a balance.
 The player can artificially shift this balance by collecting Seastars as they spawn.
 This will lead to higher than normal Scallop populations.

-Thanks to the ability to store Scallops in a barrel of Salt Water, even if the player is settled in an areal that doesn't have native Scallops, they can be brought in from other areas.
+Due to the ability to store Scallops in a barrel of Salt Water, even if the player is settled in an area that does not have scallops natively, they can be brought in from other areas.

-Scallops and Seastars are not mobs, but are actually reskinned Water Plants -like Seaweed, Pond Weeds, and Cattails.
+- Scallops and Seastars are not mobs, but rather reskinned water plants.
+This makes them similar to Seaweed, Pond Weed, and Cattails.